spirit-labs/tektite/site/docs/index.md

 event streaming platforms such as Apache Kafka™ or RedPanda™ with event processing functionality found in platforms such as Apache Flink™.

-With Tektite you can create Topics just like Kafka or RedPanda.
-Access them using any Kafka client.
+With Tektite you can create Topics just like Kafka or RedPanda and access them using any Kafka client.

 *But, you can also:*